A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Numerical experiments

-From \cref{tab:TRRBLOD_1}, we conclude that all Methods~2-4 give a significant speedup to the standard FEM Method~1.
-Although $92$ iterations of Method~1 and the corresponding $280$ FEM evaluations are relatively few for a $32$-dimensional optimization problem, the computational effort required to perform a FEM solution with $1.4$ Mio.
-DoFs harm the speed of the method.
-As already shown in \cite{paper1}, the TR-RB Method~2 is mainly designed to avoid expensive FEM evaluations and converges already after $4$ and $5$ outer iterations, which only requires $12$ and $10$ FEM-based enrichments of the reduced spaces.
-On the other hand, the $1546$ and $862$ inner RB evaluations are cheap and do not harm the computational speed of the method.
+We conclude that all Methods~2-4 give a significant speedup to the standard FEM Method~1.
+Although~$52$ iterations of Method~1 and the corresponding $163$ FEM evaluations are relatively few for a $32$-dimensional optimization problem, the method suffers from the computational cost for performing FEM solutions with $1.4$ Mio.
+DoFs.
+As already shown in \cite{paper1}, the TR-RB Method~2 is mainly designed to avoid these expensive FEM evaluations.
+The (relaxed) TR-RB methods converge already after few outer iterations, which only requires~$10$ and $8$ FEM-based enrichments of the reduced spaces.
+On the other hand, the inner RB evaluations are cheap.

 As expected, the localized methods only converge until the priorly known approximation error of the PG--LOD is reached.
-However, it can be seen that the TR-LRB methods find the same point and are not subject to severe approximation issues.
+However, it can be seen that the TR-TSRBLOD methods find the same point and are not subject to approximation issues.

-A significant reason why the TSRBLOD method is particularly suitable in this work is its very efficient online phase.
-This result can be obtained by \cref{tab:TRRBLOD_2}, where extended timings are given for the TSRBLOD method.
-Just as the efficient TR-RB methods, only a few seconds are required to solve the sub-problems in the relaxed variant, independent of the coarse LOD mesh.
-Instead, the sub-problem is more demanding for the fully certified variant, which goes back to the fact that we did not afford the offline time to reduce the respective error estimator in Stage~2.

-It can further be noticed that the localized methods show a comparably good convergence speed w.r.t. the FEM based methods, although FEM is still comparably fast.
-We also see that Method~3, considered the localized FOM, shows a strong convergence speed.
-This is due to the relatively small patch problems such that the localized corrector problems and the corresponding Stage~2 reduction do not pay off massively.
+A significant reason why the TSRBLOD method is particularly suitable for this work is its very efficient online phase.
+This result can be observed in \cref{tab:TRRBLOD_2}, where extended timings are given for the TSRBLOD method.
+Just as the TR-RB methods, only a few seconds are required to solve the sub-problems in the 4.r$\star$ variant which is independent of the coarse LOD mesh.
+However, the sub-problem is more demanding for the variant where the estimator is used, which is due to the fact that we did not afford the offline time to prepare for the two-scale error estimator in Stage~2.
+We further notice that the localized methods show a comparably good convergence speed w.r.t. the FEM-based methods, although FEM is still comparably fast.
+We also see that Method~3 (localized FOM) shows a strong convergence speed.
+This is due to the relatively small patch problems such that the localized corrector problems and the corresponding Stage~2 reduction do not pay off immensely.
+We also emphasize that Method~3 and 4 immensely benefit from the parallelization.